Eilenberg swindles and higher large scale homology of products of trees: Applications

-A second case, in which we believe similar vanishing should take place is the case of affine buildings.
-Recall that thick affine buildings exhibit branching: every edge is common to three 2-simplices.
-For example, a product of two trees is a building.
-This branching allows to make some reductions of general cycles to cycles of specific form, similarly as in the case of products.
+Another case, in which we believe similar vanishing should take place is the case of affine buildings.
+Recall that thick affine buildings exhibit branching.
+This branching allows to make some reductions of general cycles to cycles of specific form, similarly as in the case of products of trees.
+It is thus natural to state the following

 \begin{conjecture} Let $X$ be a thick affine building.
-Then $H_k^{uf}(X)=0$ for $k=0,\dots, \operatorname{rank} X-1$. \end{conjecture}
+Then $H_k^{uf}(X)=0$ for $k=0,\dots, \operatorname{dim} X-1$. \end{conjecture}

 \begin{bibdiv} \begin{biblist}[ ] \normalfont